 There are several points of interest along the Harwich-Brewster portion of the route.
 The William & Barbara Hacker Wildlife Sanctuary is 78 acres of protected land with a 2.75-mile walking trail.
 For a change of pace, Cranberry Bog Tours in Harwich is the largest organic cranberry bog on the peninsula and offers seasonal tours.
 At the border of Harwich and Brewster is Long Pond where you can go swimming.
 Next to the Long Pond Road parking area is Sheep Pond Woodlands, which has walking trails.
 If you park at Nickerson State Park, consider exploring its 8-mile bike path.

 In Harwich, you can stop for pizza, sandwiches, and ice cream at Pleasant Lake Pizza Shark just before you reach Long Pond.
 The General Store there serves breakfast too.
 If you wait until you get to Brewster, Stone L’Oven Pizza sits next to the path and serves more than just pizza — pasta, panini, wraps, and sandwiches.
-Also next to the trail is Guapos Tortilla Shack, which is known for having the best fish tacos.

 Continuing the Trek Up to Orleans and Eastham

 From Brewster, following the map of the Cape Cod Rail Trail east and north will take you through Orleans and Eastham.
 If you start the journey in Orleans, there’s only one designated parking lot on Old Colony Way, and it has a vehicle charging station.
 Eastham doesn’t have designated parking along the route, so keep that in mind while planning your trip.